VarunSallagali/Varun-Portfolio/README.md

-# Varun J - Personal Portfolio Website
+# Varun Sallagali- Personal Portfolio Website

 A modern, responsive personal portfolio website for Varun J, a computer science student and software developer.
 Built with HTML5, CSS3, and JavaScript, featuring a sleek dark theme with neon accents and smooth animations.